anup-moitra/md102-intune-virtual-company-lab/README.md

 ```

 > [!NOTE]
-> Some files are planned future labs and will be completed as the hands-on project progresses.
+> Some files in the structure are planned future labs.
+They will be added or updated as the hands-on project progresses.

 ---